-The Canada-CARICOM Skills Training for the Green Economy Scholarships program is facilitated through institutional collaborations and student exchange agreements between publicly funded Canadian colleges and institutes and institutions across the CARICOM offering technical or vocational education and training (TVET) at the certificate, diploma and associate degree levels.
+The Canada-CARICOM Skills Training for the Green Economy Scholarships program is facilitated through institutional collaborations and student exchange agreements between publicly funded colleges and institutes in Canada and institutions offering technical or vocational education and training (TVET) at the certificate, diploma and associate degree levels in the following eligible countries/territories: Antigua and Barbuda, Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Haiti, Jamaica, Montserrat, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Suriname, and Trinidad and Tobago.
 Students, hereby referred to as "candidates", must be registered as full-time students in their home institution at the time of application and during the entire duration of their study stay in Canada.

 Canadian institutions are:

-- responsible for submitting applications on behalf of eligible candidates from institutions in CARICOM member states; and
+- responsible for submitting applications on behalf of eligible candidates from institutions in in the eligible countries/territories; and

 Canadian institutions with successful candidates: